-Every meeting of the Safety & Sustainability Committee is held at a CSR site and involves a site tour.
+Each meeting of the Safety & Sustainability Committee is held at a CSR site, when it is practicable to do so, with those meetings held onsite also involving a site tour.

 In addition, directors may meet customers, business partners, suppliers and other stakeholders of the company as requested by management.